sagemath/trac_to_gh/Issue 2722.md

 # Issue 2722: [with patch; needs trivial review] interact -- a doctest problem

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2722

 Original creator: was